elrumordelaluz/svgson/README.md

   </a>
 </p>

----
+🚨🚨🚨

-Take a look to [svgson-next](https://github.com/elrumordelaluz/svgson-next) for new versions and experiments.
+Take a look to [svgson-next](https://github.com/elrumordelaluz/svgson-next) because 🔜 will be the next major version of this _Package_ with lots of improvements (droped dependencies, [reduced bundle size](https://bundlephobia.com/result?p=svgson-next@4.2.0), improved transformations, and more…) 🚨🚨🚨

 ### How to use